gvwilson/thirdbit/teaching/community.md

 we teach best when we are teaching with other people, and the best way to achieve that is to build a community.

-A framework in which to think about community building is _[situated learning](gloss.html#situated-learning)_, which focuses on how _[legitimate peripheral participation](gloss.html#legitimate-peripheral-participation)_ leads to people becoming members of a _[community of practice](gloss.html#community-of-practice)_.
+A framework in which to think about how to do this is _[situated learning](gloss.html#situated-learning)_, which focuses on how _[legitimate peripheral participation](gloss.html#legitimate-peripheral-participation)_ leads to people becoming members of a _[community of practice](gloss.html#community-of-practice)_.
 Unpacking those terms,
+a community of practice is a group of people bound together by interest in some activity, such as knitting or particle physics.
+Legitimate peripheral participation means doing simple, low-risk tasks that community nevertheless recognizes as valid contributions: making your first scarf, stuffing envelopes during an election campaign, or proof-reading documentation for open source software.

-situated learning focuses on the transition from being a newcomer to being accepted as a peer by those who already do the activity in question.
+Situated learning focuses on
+the transition from being a newcomer to being accepted as a peer by those who are already community members.
 This typically means starting with simplified tasks and tools, then doing similar tasks with more complex tools, and finally tackling the challenges of advanced practitioners.
 For example,
 children learning music may start by playing nursery rhymes on a recorder or ukulele, then play other simple songs on a trumpet or saxophone in a band,